 Of course, please expect spoilers, most concentrated at the beginning and less so near the end.

-I needed something else to do other than stone myself playing computer/console games, so this thing ended up being written.
+I needed something else to do other than stone myself playing computer/console games, and the Fate/Extra storyline left a lot to be desired from me, so this chapter ended up being made.

 I decided to try and expand the prologue a bit more, hopefully you'll forgive me if you feel the pace of this seems to go a bit too slowly.